ehabtema/shortDistance/README.md

 ## Build and Run
 * Clone the project into a new folder of your choice
 git clone https://github.com/ehabtema/shortDistance.git
-* 'mvn clean compile' - to generate the SOAP objects
 * 'mvn spring-boot:run' - to build and run the project

 ## Unit Tests